async-profiler/async-profiler/docs/ProfilerOptions.md

 ### Pattern Syntax

 A pattern matches the name of a thread or stack frame.
-Patterns may be prefixed or suffixed with a wildcard `*`.
+Patterns are case-sensitive, and may be prefixed or suffixed with a wildcard `*`.
 The wildcard denotes any (possibly empty) sequence of characters.

 ### Thread Filter